RichCoursera/gettingandcleaningcoursera/CodeBook.md

 Here is a sample of the tidy data set created by running the "run_analysis.R" code:
 Sample of my tidy data set "tidydata.txt"

 Subject Activity           Body acceleration on the x axis mean() 1       LAYING	            0.2215982

-Subject Activity           Body acceleration on the x axis mean() 1       LAYING	            0.2215982